 Kabbalah, Freemasonry and Theosophy all have the same root, which is depicted by the Kabbalah Sefirot tree.
 These things, which they have been kept hidden in secret are now being “released.”
 According to the writings of occultists, “Kabbalah Initiation” must occur worldwide before their “Moshiach”/Messiah can return.
 Their “assignment” is to initiate Christians into Kabbalah.
 This is being accomplished in part through high-profile false teachers.
 Alice Bailey said :

 “Very definitely may the assurance be given here that, prior to the coming of the Christ, adjustments will be made so that at the head of all great organizations will be found either a Master, or an initiate who has taken the third initiation.
 At the head of certain of the great occult groups, of the Freemasons of the world, and of the various great divisions of the church…will be found initiates or Masters.”
 (Initiation, Human and Solar, pp. 61-62)

 “Initiation, or the process of undergoing an expansion of consciousness, is part of the normal process of evolutionary development…Before many centuries pass the old mysteries will be restored…an inner body will exist in the Church” and “the taking of the first initiation will, before so very long, be the most sacred ceremony of the Church.”
 (Initiation, Human and Solar, pp. 9, 12)

 “The Christian church in its many branches can serve as a St. John the Baptist, as a voice crying in the wilderness, and as a nucleus through which world illumination may be accomplished.”
-(Blavatsky, The Externalisation of the Hierarchy, Lucis Pub., 1957, p.
+(Alice Bailey, The Externalizing the Mysteries, Lucis Pub., 1957, p.
 510)

 Chabad.org talks of releasing Kabbalah: